 Financial Resources

-Public investment in the ECE workforce and broader ECE system
+Public and private investment in the ECE workforce and broader ECE system

 Qualifications & Educational Support